An Update on the Community Kitchen

 Addressing our community’s housing challenges takes all of us, creatively finding solutions, and deepening our shared understanding of the complex factors that impact homelessness.
 Working in close collaboration with the Lakeshore Housing Alliance, our team likewise follows a Housing First approach, combining it with highly relational and collaborative service, to help neighbors find & maintain safe, stable housing.

 • A Housing First approach acknowledges that stable housing is a fundamental need and the critical first step in building long-term stability.
-Evidence shows that Housing First programs reduce homelessness and increase long-term stability (The Community Guide, 2019).
+Evidence shows that Housing First programs reduce homelessness and increase long-term stability (National Alliance to End Homelessness, 2022).
 Meeting housing needs first allows us to remove a significant barrier to other life improvements: when we put housing first, people are more likely to achieve job stability and better health and therefore remain housed.

 • Housing First doesn’t mean housing only—it creates a foundation upon which further progress is possible.
 Once housed, our team walks alongside individuals to connect them to resources that help them stay housed.
 From food access through Food Club, to Financial Wellness counseling and classes, recently housed neighbors are more likely to maintain stability if they have access to coordinated resources and a network of support.